ImageMagick/Usage-Markdown/thumbnails/index.md

 I use this thumbnail for my own web pages so that a series of image in a row, will all match up height wise, forming a neat look.

 The 250 pixel width limit in the above is important.
-If left unset, IM would have complete width freedom (EG: using "`-thumbnail x90`" ).
+If left unset, IM would have complete width freedom (e.g.: using "`-thumbnail x90`" ).
 This could result in problems when generating thumbnails of long thin images such as those shown in [Web Line Images](http://www.cit.griffith.edu.au/images/FancyLines/Images.html).
 The result in that case would be very very long, *enlargement* of the image, instead of a small thumbnail.